-- 1. Error in totalling of subsidiary books as undercast and overcast. - 2.
+- Shown by Star in the Tale showing: - 1.
+Error in totalling of subsidiary books as undercast and overcast. - 2.
 Error in the balancing of ledger accounts. - 3.
 Error in posting to the correct Account but with wrong amount. - 4.
-Error of partial ommission. - 5.
+Error of partial omission. - 5.
 Error in carrying forward.